-- qualitative data from pupil voice, parent surveys and teacher observations - a significant increase in participation in enrichment activities, particularly among disadvantaged pupils - PP children will be encouraged to join pupil voice groups. - Their attendance will remain high inline with non-PP children. - Ongoing monitoring and communication with staff. - Pupil voice reports that our children feel safe and happy in school. - Curriculum supports wellbeing, through mindfulness/ meditation session, PSHE and the RE curriculum.
+a qualitativa data from pupil voice, par qualitative data from pupil voice, par- ent surveys and teacher observa- tions a significant increase in participation in enrichment activities, particularly among disadvantaged pupils PP children will be encouraged to join pupil voice groups.
+Their attendance will remain high in- line with non-PP children.
+Ongoing monitoring and communication with staff.
+Pupil voice reports that our children feel safe and happy in school.
+Curriculum supports wellbeing, through mindfulness/ meditation session, PSHE and the RE curriculum.